Malaysian soldier fatally shot by alleged poacher during training exercise in Sarawak described as independent, resilient

 The soldier – identified as Corporal Petrus Linggi Liman – was fatally shot on Monday (Sep 23) and the authorities are still on the hunt for the unidentified suspect.

-Local media had reported that the 28-year-old was allegedly shot by a poacher.
+Local media had reported that the 29-year-old was allegedly shot by a poacher.

 In an interview with The Star on Sep 24, Mr Petrus’s cousin Desmond Leo Naga Janting said that the last time they met was during the Gawai Dayak festival last year at their longhouse.